labanskoller/hackeriet_blog/_posts/2018-11-09-building-an-async-postgresql-driver.md

 The new time classes that arrived in java 8 are a huge improvement over `java.util.Date` and they are first class citizens in this library.

-# what remains
+# What remains

-A lot, suggestions, bug reports and pull requests are very welcome.
+A lot!
+Suggestions, bug reports and pull requests are very welcome.

+The version number includes the -ALPHA denomination, this has two meanings.
+The first is that the API published under the  `jdk.incubator.sql2` namespace isn't stable and will change in future releases.
+The other is that the driver itself isn't tested under production workloads and there will be bugs.

+But regardless of that it's possible to experiment and get a feeling for how the proposed API works.

 # How to test it out